Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [SpongeForge](https://www.spongepowered.org/downloads/spongeforge) - SpongeForge allows both SpongeVanila plugins as well as Forge mods on one server.

 - [Cardboard](https://www.curseforge.com/minecraft/mc-mods/cardboard) - Cardboard (formerly Bukkit4Fabric) is a Fabric mod that adds support for the popular Bukkit/Spigot modding API.
-This mod lets you use plugins that are made for Bukkit and it's derivatives (Spigot & Paper) with Fabric.
-It's not a server software but allows fabric servers to run bukkit plugins.
+This mod lets you use plugins that are made for Bukkit and it's derivatives (Spigot and Paper) with Fabric.
+It's not a server software but allows Fabric servers to run Bukkit plugins.

 ## Network Software: